kgroveshok/rasppi/kev/4wdrobot/README.md

 3. Move ir sensor to direct gpio and so free up piconzero for the additional second set of wheel counters
 4. Add photos of bot with close ups
-5. Include use of Kinetic to improve the depth and shape detection
+5. Include use of Kinetic to improve the depth and shape detection (No as it requires a 12v supply.
+Not handy in this robot)
+6. Change of IR to front so now need auto stop if too close.
+Do an ultrasonic scan and test if obstruction is moving or stationary
+7. If stationary then need to move around it.
+If its moving then wait it out.